colleowino/colleowino.github.io/_drafts/dotfiles.md

 - your settings
 - files are hidden with and use ctrl+H to show them
 - settings config: git, tmux, vim
+- sharing your files: create the repo and ignore some files, keep ignoring files
+	- you will have to update internal git repos on their own

 #### further reading
 - [github's dotfiles](https://dotfiles.github.io)